bluekvirus/Stage.js/app/components/backgrid/CONTRIBUTING.md

 forget to add your extension to the `SUBDIRS` variable in `src/extensions/Makefile`.

 Branching
 =========

-If you are filing a pull request, you should be working on the `<version>-wip` branch which should be the only work-in-progress branch for this project.
-The `master` branch is reserved for stable releases.
+For every issue, there should be a branch for fixing that issue.
+When you are happy with your changes, you can file a pull request from your feature branch against Backgrid's master.

 Code Style
 ==========
+If you are filing a pull request, you should follow the guidelines below:

 Javascript
 ----------